MaxEnger/RandomForest_SolarFields/README.md

 var bands = ["B2", "B8", "B11", "B12"];
 ```
 - Next, split the training data into two sets: Training & Validation
+- Data partioning for Random Forest can be done in a few different permutations - we use 80/20.
+- 80% is used for Training the data and 20% is used for Testing (Validation).
+You may have luck with 70/30.
+Try both.
 - I found this ppt to be helpful in learning how to split my data.
 They walk through an example as well.
 Navigate [here](https://appliedsciences.nasa.gov/sites/default/files/2020-10/Part2Extent_Final.pdf)
 ```js
 //Split sample data for training and validation